 What are competency-based interviews?

-Competency based interviews (sometimes referred to as situational or behavioural interviews) are designed to allow you to speak about a situation where you faced a difficult problem and how you approached solving that problem.
+Competency based interviews are designed to allow you to speak about a situation where you faced a difficult problem and how you approached solving that problem.
 They attempt to uncover your personality traits and qualities from how you have re-acted to situations in the past.
-They are usually tailored specifically to the competency framework of the role applied for - so the questions are tightly related to situations and problems you are likely to encounter in your role.
+Also referred to as situational or behavioural interviews, they are usually tailored specifically to the competency framework of the role applied for - so the questions are tightly related to situations and problems you are likely to encounter in your role.

 Tell me about a time when you didn't prepare to answer competency style questions for an interview...